ne62rut/coastal_trapped_waves/README.md

 . model_data_reader.ipynb
     takes data from the bluelink reanalysis and saves them as daily grids similar to SWOT format

-. analyse_tg_ctw_withswot.ipynb
+. create_filtered_time_series_tg.ipynb
-    isolates a set of TGs in Australia, filter them (saving the filtered version externally) and compare the time series with a filtered version of CMEMS and SWOT maps at the closest location to the tide gauges
+    isolates a set of TGs in Australia and filter them (saving the filtered version externally)

 . create_filtered_time_series.py
     takes L4 products and create for each grid point a time series filtered in time, which is saved separately